finitemobius/emdata/object_schema.md

 Depending on the quantity, certain other keys may be required.

-Independent variables — such as spatial coordinates, time, t phase — typically only need a `component` and `unit`.
+Independent variables — such as spatial coordinates, time, *ωt* phase — typically only need a `component` and `unit`.

 Dependent variables are typically vectors and/or phasors, so they require more keys to describe the components.
 The keys required for different quantities are documented separately.